Four Seasons

 Compare Campervan Hire Vancouver

-Compare multiple campervan rental companies in Vancouver with Camper Champ.
+Compare multiple campervan hire companies in Vancouver with Camper Champ.

-The cost of renting an RV in Vancouver starts at about $55/day for small vehicles and can reach $450/day or more for larger and premium campers.
-Popular ones include Cruise Canada Class C RVs like C21 or C25, and campervans from Meridian, Outdoor Travel, and Canadream.
+The cost of hiring a motorhome in Vancouver starts at about CAD $55/day for small vehicles and can reach CAD $450/day or more for larger and premium campers.
+Popular ones include Cruise Canada Class C motorhomes like C21 or C25, and campervans from Meridian, Outdoor Travel, and Canadream.

-Vancouver is the perfect jumping-off point for motorhome vacations.
-You can make it your home base as you explore British Columbia and beyond thanks to the abundance of RV campsites available in and around the city.
+Vancouver is the perfect jumping-off point for motorhome holidays.
+You can make it your base as you explore British Columbia and beyond thanks to the abundance of campsites available in and around the city.

 Popular Campervans in Vancouver